ninjaalex888/courses/csci5622/project/assign.md

 * Have readily available data
 * Be of general interest (there should be published guidelines for what constitutes "standard" performance) and should be a problem worth tackling
 * Be of specific interest to machine learning: there should be clear and obvious application of the techniques we have used in the course
+* Be technique or method focused rather than data focused, i.e. "I want to learn about recurrent neural networks".
+Projects where you take a dataset from Kaggle and then throw the kitchen sink at it are not allowed.
 * Have a baseline that you can implement (or run yourself) easily within a week
 * Involve a fair amount of implementation.
 If your entire implementation is one call to sklearn then you are not working hard enough.